-I’m an Indian-born author based in Los Angeles.
-My middle name is a Sanskrit word meaning she who is surrendered to God.
+Sharon Arpana Edwards is an Indian-born author based in Los Angeles.
+Her middle name is a Sanskrit word meaning she who is surrendered to God.

-Since migrating from Mumbai in 1999, I have edited numerous books and written three of my own.
+Since migrating from Mumbai in 1999, Sharon has edited numerous books and written three of her own.
 The latest, There Once Was a Man Who Suffered, is an adaptation of the biblical book of Job in limericks.
 Its predecessors include a collection of stories titled Pioneer Boulevard; and an award-winning 100-day devotional titled The Blessing of Melchizedek.
-I also have two faith-based screenplays to my name.
+She also has two feature-length screenplays to her name.

-I hold MAs in English (Pune, India) and Creative Writing (Keele, UK) and have taken graduate-level classes at Fuller Theological Seminary, Pasadena.
-In the 1990s I took Bible-based courses at YWAM/University of the Nations campuses in India, the Philippines, and Kailua-Kona, Hawaii.
-My career includes employment at two churches, two publishing companies, a credit union, and as a proofreader at Warner Bros., Burbank.
+Sharon holds MAs in English (Pune, India) and Creative Writing (Keele, UK) and has taken graduate-level classes at Fuller Theological Seminary, Pasadena.
+In the 1990s she took Bible-based courses at YWAM/University of the Nations campuses in India, the Philippines, and Kailua-Kona, Hawaii.
+Her career includes employment at two churches, two publishing companies, a credit union, and as a proofreader at Warner Bros., Burbank.

-On a more personal note, I’ve been a follower of Jesus Christ since the age of six.
-My greatest passions are prayer, worship, and Bible study.
-I have the gift of exhortation and enjoy helping others grow in faith.
+On a more personal note, Sharon has been a follower of Jesus Christ since the age of six.
+Her greatest passions are prayer, worship, and Bible study.
+She has the gift of exhortation and enjoys helping others grow in faith.

-Despite my early commitment to Christ, I spent much of my adult life in a barren wilderness.
-I struggled to find my purpose and was depressed as a result.
+Despite her early commitment to Christ, Sharon spent much of her adult life in a barren wilderness.
+She struggled to find her purpose and was depressed as a result.
 But the Lord is a great Redeemer!
 As Psalm 130:7 says, with Him is “full redemption.”
-Not only has He healed my heart, but He has also called me to help others move from barrenness into their God-appointed destiny of fruitfulness.
+Not only has He healed Sharon’s heart, but He has also called her to help others move from barrenness into their God-appointed destiny of fruitfulness.

-As someone who was given the chance to live by not being aborted, as my father had wanted, I view life as a sacred and precious gift.
-I believe the most basic human right is the right to be born, and I am not ashamed to speak up for the unborn, who quite literally cannot speak up for themselves.
+As someone who was given the chance to live by not being aborted, as her father had wanted, Sharon views life as a sacred and precious gift.
+She believes that the most basic human right is the right to be born and prays for the ending of abortion.

-Although my life was spared from being cut short in the womb, I live with a painful congenital condition affecting my hands.
-Until God heals me, whether in this life or the next, I live by these words of Christ: “My grace is sufficient for you, for My strength is made perfect in weakness” (2 Corinthians 12:9).
+Although her life was spared from being cut short in the womb, Sharon lives with a painful congenital condition affecting her hands.
+Until God heals her, whether in this life or the next, she lives by these words of Christ: “My grace is sufficient for you, for My strength is made perfect in weakness” (2 Corinthians 12:9).